 Professor Walker's career divides into three parts: science education, school leadership and international education.

 He studied chemistry at Exeter College, Oxford, UK and gained both MA and MSc degrees.
 After teaching science at Watford Boys' Grammar School he won a Salters Institute scholarship to carry out further research at the University of York, UK and was then appointed lecturer in the university's department of education.
 He has co-authored a textbook entitled Modern Physical Chemistry.

-In 1973 George Walker returned to school, first as deputy head of a state comprehensive school (Carisbrooke High School on the Isle of Wight, UK) and then, successively, as head of two state comprehensive schools in Hertfordshire, UK (The Heathcote School in Stevenage and The Cavendish School in Hemel Hempstead).
+In 1973, George returned to school, first as deputy head of a state comprehensive school (Carisbrooke High School on the Isle of Wight, UK) and then, successively, as head of two state comprehensive schools in Hertfordshire, UK (The Heathcote School in Stevenage and The Cavendish School in Hemel Hempstead).